hellocoop/wordpress/HOWTO.md

 }, 10, 2);
 ```

-#### `openid-connect-generic-redirect-user-back`
+#### `hello-login-redirect-user-back`

 React to a user being redirected after a successful login.
 This hook is the last hook that will fire when a user logs
 in.
 It will only fire if the plugin setting "Redirect Back to Origin Page" is enabled at Dashboard > Settings >
-OpenID Connect Generic.
+Hellō Login.
 It will fire for both new and existing users.

 Provides 2 arguments: the url where the user will be redirected, and the `WP_User` object.

 ```
-add_action('openid-connect-generic-redirect-user-back', function( $redirect_url, $user ) {
+add_action('hello-login-redirect-user-back', function( $redirect_url, $user ) {
     // Take over the redirection complete.
 Send users somewhere special based on their capabilities. if ( $user->has_cap( 'edit_users' ) ) {
         wp_redirect( admin_url( 'users.php' ) );